-- Case Management with wraparound services to access mainstream resources including outreach, life skills training and budget counseling/financial literacy. - 2.
+- 1. Case Management with wraparound services to access mainstream resources including outreach, life skills training and budget counseling/financial literacy. - 2.
 Temporary shelter to address homelessness - a.
 Emergency shelter - b.
 Transitional housing - c.
 Motel vouchers for those unable to access shelter - d.
 Warming shelter - 3.
 Financial assistance to obtain/maintain housing - a.
 Homeless prevention to avoid eviction - b.
 Rent/security deposit help to move into housing - c.
 Legal services to avoid becoming homeless - d.
 Rent assistance while in permanent housing because of inadequate income - 4.
 Income stability - a.
-Employment and training services, including job readiness and job coaching

-- b.
-Obtain economic supports, public benefits (SSI, Food Share, SSDI) and supplemental income (child support)
+Employment and training services, including job readiness and job coaching - b.
+Obtain economic supports, public benefits (SSI, Food Share, SSDI) and supplemental income (child support) - c.

-- c.
 Legal services to assist with applications

 - 5. Essential Services including financial help to address unmet needs

 - a.
 Transportation

 - b.
 Medical/health related

 - c.
 Dental care

 - d.
 Substance abuse

 - e.
 Mental health

 - f.
 Education

 - g.
 Child care

 - h.
 Personal needs (food, clothing, household goods)

 - 6. Accessing/maintaining permanent affordable and decent housing

 - a.
 Subsidized housing (Section 8, tax credits)

 - b.
 Fair housing

 - c.
 Permanent supportive housing for chronic homeless

 - d.
 Moving expenses

-An additional priority of the coalition in 2011-12 was to establish a warming shelter in Oshkosh that would serve a small but definite population of persons with no other sheltering options in the community.
-The coalition supported the establishment of a new nonprofit called Day by Day Warming Shelter, which is responsible for the development and operation of a shelter.
+An additional priority of the coalition in 2012-13 was to continue supporting a warming shelter in Oshkosh that serves a small but definite population of persons with no other sheltering options in the community.
+The coalition supported the establishment of a new nonprofit called Day by Day Warming Shelter in 2012, which is responsible for the development and operation of the shelter.
 The Day by Day Warming Shelter added an important level to the continuum of care in this area by providing a safe setting to a vulnerable homeless population.
-The coalition found a location in the Most Blessed Sacrament Parish and began operating for the 2011-2012 winter season.
+The coalition found a location in the Most Blessed Sacrament Parish and the organization successfully completed their second year of operation during the 2012-2013 winter season.